amarismail522/diffusers/docs/source/en/optimization/tome.md

 # Token merging

-[Token merging](https://huggingface.co/papers/2303.17604) (ToMe) merges redundant tokens/patches progressively in the forward pass of a Transformer-based network which can speed-up the inference latency of [`StableDiffusionPipeline`].
+[Token merging](https://huggingface.co/papers/2303.17604) (ToMe) merges redundant tokens/patches progressively in the forward pass of a Transformer-based network which can speed-up the inference latency of [`StableVictorPipeline`].

 Install ToMe from `pip`: